 By amplifying existing environmental, social, political and economic challenges, climate change increases the likelihood of competition and conflict over resources.
 It can also intensify existing conflicts and tensions.

 Climate change contributes to instability that regularly drives people from their homes in the Democratic Republic of Congo.
 Here, 65-year-old Deodat (center) waits with other internally-displaced people to receive emergency cash from Mercy Corps.
 PHOTO: Elizabeth Dalziel for Mercy Corps

 In the Democratic Republic of Congo, shifts in the timing and magnitude of rainfall undermine food production and increase competition for remaining arable land, contributing to ethnic tensions and conflict.

-And in Karamoja, an area of land that straddles the border of Kenya and Uganda, where resource scarcity has been a long-standing challenge, climate change has further reduced pasture and water resources, increasing competition and resulting in violence, such as cattle raiding.
+And in places like central Nigeria and Karamoja, an area of land that straddles the border of Kenya and Uganda, where resource scarcity has been a long-standing challenge, climate change has further reduced pasture and water resources, increasing competition and resulting in violence, such as cattle raiding.

 But while climate change can lead to conflict, it can also provide an opportunity for collaboration.
 These challenges present a unique opportunity for collective action and cooperation in order to mitigate the impacts.
 For some communities, food, health and lives will depend on cooperation over conflict.

 What’s the relationship between hunger and climate change?

 Floods and droughts brought on by climate change threaten food production and supply.
 As a result, the price of food increases, and access becomes more and more limited, putting many at higher risk of hunger.